Leased Car Insurance Requirements: What Coverage You Need & Costs

 • $1,000 max deductible

-• Gap often included in lease
+• Gap protection varies by lease

 When comparing lease offers from different sources, always request specific insurance requirements in writing before signing.
 A lower monthly lease payment from one company may be offset by significantly higher mandatory insurance coverage requirements, changing your total cost of ownership.
+Compare your options further with our guide on car insurance for financed vs. paid off cars.

 Frequently Asked Questions About Leased Car Insurance